 Word length: at least 2,000 words for the main body of the work, not including the experiential and course alignment, introduction, conclusion, and references sections.

 Work Elements: Use the CGScholar Structure tool to organize your work

 - Experiential Alignment

-- Theoretical Concepts
+- Theoretical Concepts (with relevant subsections)

 - Critiques and Limitations